GoodAI/NewMultiModuleWithSourceDeps/README.md

 Rebuild the **NiceExampleModule** project.
 VS doesn't build the module project with BrainSimulator when you run it, because it's not a dependency.
 You need to do this manually.

-You should be able to load the **TestNode** in the running instance now.
+You should be able to load the **NiceNode** in the running instance now.
 Check that BrainSimulator loaded MyCompany.NiceExampleModule.dll.
 Then use Ctrl+L to open the window listing available nodes and find your node there.